 We fade in reading books.
-My parents were former hippies who had gone legit: my Jewish father had just opened a matrimonial law practice, and my Irish-Catholic mother taught Math and Earth Science at an alternative education high school.
+My parents were former hippies who had gone legit: a Jewish father who had just opened a small-town matrimonial law practice, and an Irish-Catholic mother who taught Math and Earth Science at an alternative education high school.
 By the time I hit my mid-20s she had moved on to district administration, his practice had exploded, and they were making a very good living with money to spare.
 But as a child, in that house out in the country, we lived mortgage payment to mortgage payment.
 It was a comfortably middle-class American upbringing — a fundamentally happy childhood.
 I was kind, the people around me were kind, and life consisted only of playing outside, video games, sports, school, and books.
 Mostly I fade out reading books.

 Christmases we spent with the Clarks, my mother’s parents in Parsippany, New Jersey.
 If we were maybe middle to upper-middle class, they were very clearly middle to lower-middle.
 My grandfather at this point was a full-blown alcoholic, glued to his recliner in the living room, while my grandmother, Alice, was, I dunno, some sort of saint.
 This was the Catholic side, and though my mother is basically an atheist, the holidays were important to Grandma, so we always went down there in December when school was out.
 First Hannukah in Ithaca, then Christmas in New Jersey.
 I was the envy of all my single-religion friends.